MPMc-Git/McGitNotes/mc-git-kb/docs/salesforce/sfdc-free-tier.md

 ## :cloud: Salesforce.com Free Tier Notes

 !!! abstract
     I have a free tier environment.
 VERY limited.
-This is just me trying to make it usable and a very pretty rolodex :smile:
+This is just me trying to make it usable and a very pretty rolodex

 !!! danger "No Custom Objects"
     It will let you create the Custom Object until you try to Save - then it tells you that you have exceeded your total available amount of Custom Objects.